atodorov/qa-automation-python-selenium-101/module06/README.md

    extract the `selenium/` directory into the current directory (or anywhere on the Python module search path)
 2. Download geckodriver from https://github.com/mozilla/geckodriver/releases and
-   extract the `geckodriver.exe` under the Windows search path.
-If Selenium is not able to find `geckodriver.exe` automatically then use:
+   extract `geckodriver` or `geckodriver.exe` under search path.
+If Selenium is not able to find `geckodriver` automatically then use:

         driver = webdriver.Firefox(executable_path = 'C:\<path to>\geckodriver.exe')